 - The spring semester is tougher than fall: you’re not fully recovered from the first half but you still have to maintain the same intensity.

 - “Snowmageddon:” our week of no classes due to snow and ice here in Texas made a mess of class schedules.

 - When you love what you’re learning, it doesn’t feel like work (unless it’s 3 a.m. when you’re doing it, and then it most definitely feels like work).

 So here’s what I learned in the second semester:

 At the outset of my academic career at UNT I looked through the coursework and thought the word “pedagogy” was a bunch of fancy gibberish.
 I mean, why not just say “teaching” and be done with it?
 I learned from experience that there is no better word as there’s a lot more to teaching than just teaching.

-For me, it confirmed my thoughts on the core of an excellent design education: to teach concept, not software skills.
+For me, it confirmed my thoughts on the core of excellent design education: to teach concepts, not software skills.